-Waivers of the housing residency requirement are available via the Residency Requirement Waiver Form.
-Those seeking a waiver must do so 30 days prior to the start of Session 1 or Session 3.
+All full-time undergraduate enrolled Fayette campus students are required to live in University residence halls.
+Students must be a registered full-time Fayette campus student to live in the residence halls.
+If a student drops below full-time status the student is subject to removal from the residence hall following review of status from Residence Life staff.
+Waivers of the housing residency requirement are available via the Off-Campus/Commuter Request Form located on myUIU.
+Those seeking a waiver must do so 30-days prior to the start of Session 1 or Session 3.
 All requests to live off-campus are reviewed on a case-by-case basis.
 Requests in which at least one of the above criteria is not met are rarely granted.